Employer of Record in Thailand

 An Employer of Record (EOR) in Thailand allows companies to legally hire local employees without having to incorporate a business entity.
 The EOR becomes the legal employer, managing employment contracts, payroll processing, social security contributions, and personal income tax filings.
 This model is particularly valuable in Thailand, where employer contributions, statutory leave entitlements, and severance payments are tightly regulated.
 An EOR minimizes compliance risk, accelerates onboarding timelines, and ensures all legal obligations, such as monthly social security filings and proper termination procedures, are fulfilled.
 It’s an efficient, low-risk way to build your team in Thailand while staying focused on growth and operations.

-How to Choose an EOR in Thailand
+How to Choose an EOR in Thailand?

 In Thailand, it’s critical to work with an EOR that understands the legal, tax, and cultural landscape of the local labor market.
 Here are some things to look for:

-Choose an EOR with in-country legal professionals who understand the Labour Protection Act, Revenue Code, and the Social Security Office’s requirements.
+- Legal and Regulatory Expertise: Choose an EOR with in-country legal professionals who understand the Labour Protection Act, Revenue Code, and the Social Security Office’s requirements.

-The provider should handle the full scope of payroll administration, such as calculating salaries, managing deductions, submitting PIT filings, and issuing compliant payslips.
+- Payroll Accuracy and Statutory Compliance: The provider should handle the full scope of payroll administration, such as calculating salaries, managing deductions, submitting PIT filings, and issuing compliant payslips.

-Make sure your EOR is properly registered with Thai authorities and recognized as the legal employer for labor and tax purposes.
+- Registered Local Entity: Make sure your EOR is properly registered with Thai authorities and recognized as the legal employer for labor and tax purposes.

-A reliable EOR in Thailand should offer proactive communication, bilingual documentation, and regular legal updates.
+- Transparent Operations and Support: A reliable EOR in Thailand should offer proactive communication, bilingual documentation, and regular legal updates.
 They should handle everything from onboarding to offboarding, and be able to explain entitlements like 13th-month bonuses, overtime pay, and maternity leave based on your employee profiles.

 Expand into Thailand Easily with Remote People’s Employer of Record in Thailand